 So was I upset when I realized I couldn’t carry my baby in my womb, nurturing her for nine months while she grew inside me?

 Of course I was.

-I was deeply saddened.
-I was envious of the women around me and their bulbous and beautiful bellies.
+I longed to be the women around me with their full and bulbous bellies.
 I would stand in the shower, push out my stomach, and slowly rub it with my palm, pretending there was a baby inside.

 Bye-bye, Bio Baby